Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Conclusions

 \section{Conclusions}

-Two-grid convergence theory plays an important role in the design and analysis of multigrid methods.
-In this paper, we have established a new convergence theory for two-grid methods applied to SPSD linear systems.
-In the case where the Moore--Penrose inverse of coarse-grid matrix is used as a coarse solver, we derive a succinct identity for the convergence factor of two-grid methods.
-More generally, we present some convergence estimates for two-grid methods with approximate coarse solvers (both linear and general types are considered).
-A distinctive feature in comparison with the existing ones is that our theory does not require any additional assumptions on the system matrix, especially on its null space.
+Two-grid theory plays a fundamental role in the design and analysis of multigrid methods.
+In this paper, we establish a new two-grid convergence theory for SPSD systems, which does not require any additional conditions on the coefficient matrix.
+When the Moore--Penrose inverse of coarse-grid matrix is used as a coarse solver, we derive a succinct identity for characterizing the convergence factor of two-grid methods.
+More generally, we present a convergence estimate for two-grid methods with approximate coarse solvers.
+A numerical example is also provided to illustrate our theoretical estimate.